colonelxy/Trustless-Elections-Dapp/README.md

 # Option 2
-Just upload the image to S3 as attachment together with an electronic form with the same information.
+Just upload the image to ``S3`` as attachment together with an electronic form with the same information.
 The e-form is processed further for tallying.
 The S3 contents have a delete protection.
-An audit log is generated and securely kept.
+An audit log is generated and securely kept in ``QLDB``.
-Metadata from the bucket is processed and stored in DynamoDB (NoSql database)
+Metadata from the bucket is processed and stored in ``DynamoDB`` (NoSql database) or further analysis

 ## Quantum Ledger Cost
 Assuming 16m voters, each message is 1kb